 Item Issue

 Page Limits Strictly followed throughout application,

 including particular attention to:

 - Research Narrative

 - Appendix 2 Narrative, if any

-- Biosketches
+- Biographical sketches

 - Data Management Plan(s) (DMPs)

 - Letter(s) of Recommendation, if any

-Personally Identifiable Information (PII) None present in the application
+Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

 Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

 affiliation(s), Co-Investigator(s), Co-

 Investigator's institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding

+List of Individuals who Should not Serve as Provided as separate file in application

+Merit Reviews

 Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed
+, , describe the relationship to the proposed

 research

 - Include a DMP even if no experimental

 data is expected

+Institutions capable of being funded through If National Laboratories and/or DOE sites are

+the DOE Field Work System permitted to submit under this FOA:

+- - Do not create new institutions in the

+PAMS website

+- Submit applications in Grants.gov using

+the name of the laboratory or site in Field

+5 of the SF-424(R&R) application form,

+not the contractor operating the laboratory

+or site

+Submissions under this FOA will be

+evaluated for technical merit, but any

+resulting funding, work, or awards will be

+made under the laboratory or site's contract

+with DOE.
+No separate financial assistance

+awards will be made.
+No administrative